GatlenCulp/era-2025-gatlen/era/speedrun/main.typ

 *Reasons why AI influence could be costly.* To give reason for concern here, foundational models have demonstrated preferences towards those of Chinese nationality, valuing them at x times someone of American nationality and y times someone of Z nationality, #comment[cite + confirm] potentially leading to policy decisions favoring one ethnicity over another or conducting negotiations with a prejudice against Americans #comment[Maybe want to pull back on the "lets paint AI red-white-and-blue and feed it apple pie" implications, there's something here that is of concern to policy makers but I am not framing it right].
 Additionally, when foundational models were used to simulate various geopolitical actors in military simulations, they consistently opted for more unpredictable and escalatory behavior than their human counterparts, hinting that a government influenced by AI might be one inclined to violence and war #comment[cite Dennis' thing + confirm/substitute.
 Might be more anecdotal than empirical.].

-// Analogy to a memetic virus that spreads its beliefs?
-But this also maybe underscores the potential benefits.
-Maybe I just want to say inoculation

-// Constitutional AI by anthropic.

-// Default tech bro mindset.
-Maybe show how the values of the models currently line up with the values of the developers.

 *No one wanted this.* In the congressional staffer scenario, it's important to highlight the coordination failure in the final outcome.
 Even if undesirable to all parties, there are a number of incentives pressuring each actor to acquire more national security debt.
 Our _staffer_ wanted to become more productive, save energy, and meet deadlines, leading delegation creep to set in, their skills to atrophy, and dependence to increase alongside her expectations. #comment[Something here about "just don't do this" is not enough] Reverting became extremely costly.
 Her _colleagues_ likely felt these similar pressures, likely made worse by management's rising expectation of staffers and the looming threat of termination.
 The _management_ perhaps didn't know about automation, couldn't afford to revert, didn't have meaningful methods to intervene, and personally benefitted from the automation.
 The _US Government_ as a whole experiences pressures to become more productive, and even if aware of the automation, had no choice but to embrace or even accelerate AI diffusion at the risk of being outclasses by the more agile and effective governments of their geopolitical competitors, which also suffer in this scenario. #comment[highlighting the need for both global cooperation and internal oversight measures]

-*Unilateral Bottom-Up Influence.* This bottom-up threat model where individual actors integrate AI against their long-term individual and collective interests isn't unique to this scenario.
-Similar instances are already becoming visible in all levels of education, one survey quoting a student from a prestigious American university wishing that they had never started using AI the way they did and feel trapped but having done so #comment[cite + confirm], leading children and the future generation of minds to be rooted in dependence on foundational models and deeply influenced by models. #comment[Sounds alarmist] Entrepreneurs may not be able to compete in the marketplace without AI influence its investment decisions, ethical choices, communications, etc. #comment[cite anthropic].
+*Other Unilateral Bottom-Up Influence Scenarios.* This bottom-up threat model where individual actors integrate AI against their long-term individual and collective interests isn't unique to this scenario.
+Similar instances are already becoming visible in all levels of education, one survey quoting a student from a prestigious American university wishing that they had never started using AI the way they did and feel trapped but having done so #comment[cite + confirm], leading children and the future generation of minds to be rooted in dependence on foundational models and deeply influenced by models. #comment[Sounds alarmist] Given how widespread foundational models are in education, it would not be surprising if the scenario above described the situation of a few congressional staffers today.
+Entrepreneurs may not be able to compete in the marketplace without AI influence its investment decisions, ethical choices, communications, etc. #comment[cite anthropic].
 Human operated media content may not be able to compete with AI generated content, forcing its adoption. #comment[Likewise, searching for and consuming information may not be possible without AI filters and summarization.]
 Each of these involve some level of unilateral decision making on behalf of everyone, first-movers kick-starting a series of pressures incentivizing adoption -- its integration, even into government, required neither explicit approval from others nor exorbitant effort or expertise.
 Of course there are other ways that AI can integrate itself and influence others. #comment[Talk about these later.
 Currently tired.] #comment[something something cognitive effect become accumulative. something something game theory nash equilibrium pareto optimality]

+With foundational models, a single foundational model can be more than just your legislation, it can simultaneously be your best friend, your diplomats, your bureaucracy, your engineers and scientists.
 If responsible development and adoption of foundational models is hard to prevent, their alignment becomes a matter of national security.
-Contrary to the mainstream narrative that being the lead state in the AI race enables economic prosperity, it may instead be the case that its integration captures and controls the same institutions it was meant to benefit, leading to national disempowerment.
-With foundational models, AI isn't just your legislation, it's your best friend, your diplomats, your bureaucracy, your engineers and scientists.
-It's everything.
-It's not something you can easily weed out. #comment[Probably move this elsewhere]
+Contrary to the mainstream narrative that being the lead state in the AI race enables economic prosperity, it may instead be the case that its integration captures and controls the same incubating country that it was meant to benefit, leading to national disempowerment. #comment[Probably move this elsewhere.
+Also change.]

-// Bottom-up threat analysis

-// If models sourced from the same place and have coherent values, in less than a decade [cite/propose to study], may simply converge to "the government the AI wants"

-// Wargames, less likely
-// MENACING is the word.

-// Instances of slow manipulation?
-China influencing Taiwan to join them.

-// Coordination failures

-// AI wouldn't need to take control, we would give it to AI

-// Uniquely puts the incubating country at risk.

-// Social media influencers + content.
-Educators.
-Students.
-AI run businesses [cite anthropic].
-Financial institutions.

-//
-// Amplifying biases.

-// Ceremonial democracy, possible an incredible amount of the US government is automated without the US government knowing.
-This is one of many stories about how individual actions.
-// Something something Human-Centered AI

-#comment[Very similar to university student stories, wouldn't be surprised if this describes some staffers.]

-// Not just vulnerable, but exploitable.
-Or at least, single points of failure.

 == Comparisons of Institutional AI Risk to Others

-In some ways, AI and the risks it elicits are not unique. #comment[AI as Normal Technology does a pretty decent job discussing how pretty narrow AI wouldn't be a wildly new challenge, pull more info from here] In particular, arms races to develop and adopt technology to gain an economic or political edge and developing regulations to internalize externalities is a textbook economics problem.
+In some ways, the risks AI elicits are not unique. #comment[AI as Normal Technology does a pretty decent job discussing how pretty narrow AI wouldn't be a wildly new challenge, pull more info from here] In particular, arms races to develop and adopt technology to gain an economic or political edge and developing regulations to internalize externalities is a textbook economics problem.

 In some ways, the embedded AI risks pose to  _cultural institutions and cognitive autonomy_ have also been posed by social media algorithms, mass media, internet, and personalized advertising especially over the past two decades, influencing not just public opinion but also legislation (such as car dependent infrastructure in the US #comment[kind of old, not best example]) and elections.
 Arguably, the global political polarization, hostility, and rise of conspiracy theories have been a result of how the internet has developed and the economic incentives of businesses embedded in algorithms -- which themselves have been shaped by small groups and other institutions, relatively unregulated. #comment[This section feels weakly related to my overall point, relate better].
 While these influences are hard to attribute and are scattered across many individual and organizational choices, singular top-down manipulation is also feasible.
 Following the acquisition of Twitter/X by Elon Musk, large changes were made to the platform and the content that gained popularity, which can be traced back to individual decisions #comment[Cite.
 Or just remove, contentious in political environment].
 About (90%?) of the platform stayed, despite (55%?) being against the changes #comment[cite] -- likely attributable to a kind of lock-in and a difficulty to migrate to other platforms (ex: creators have built their following on there, users accustomed to getting their news there, etc.).
 Regardless, this is just a single platform and while there are negative effects, they are far from catastrophic.
 However, the influence over culture should not be underrated -- the effects of media control have been widely studied, often with the perspective of state propaganda, a massive topic of the 20th century as it applies to the Soviet Union and Communist China, and the origin of the term brain washing #comment[okay now it feels like I'm being alarmist ooo 1984 spooky, kind of overused].
 Even today, technology has enabled China to influence minds using the Great Firewall, mass surveillance, and content/message censorship. #comment[I don't necessarily want to call out China either] While AI can also enable authoritarian regimes #comment[cite] and worsen existing societal issues #comment[cite], they can also create new vulnerabilities in liberal democracies #comment[maybe don't use these in a policy paper, jk but not really] #comment[At this point, I haven't made much of the connection between AI and this technology, but I kind of want to move on.
 Maybe this should be its own section].
 // Something something information economy.
 This demonstrates the power over our culture with explicit discussion.
 Talks about misalignment.
 Top down control.
 Something something people also think they free thinkers.